-Phone: 202 564-8474 Fax: 202 564-8482 Email: timm.gary@epa.gov
+Phone: 703 305-5944 Fax: 703 305-5884 Email: frane.jean@epa.gov

-Environmental Protection Agency (EPA) Toxic Substances Control Act (TSCA)
+Toxic Substances Control Act (TSCA)

-3277.
+3168.
 FUTURE TESTING FOR EXISTING CHEMICALS (OVERVIEW ENTRY)

-Priority: Substantive, Nonsignificant Legal Authority: 15 USC 2603 "TSCA 4"; 15 USC 2611 "TSCA 12"

-Abstract: Section 4 of TSCA gives EPA the authority to require chemical manufacturers and processors to test existing chemicals.
-Under Section 4, EPA can by rule require testing after finding that (1) a chemical may present an unreasonable risk of injury to human health or the environment, and/or the chemical is produced and enters the environment in substantial quantities or there is or maybe significant or substantial human exposure to the chemical, (2) the available data to evaluate the chemical are inadequate, and (3) testing is needed to develop the needed data.
+Priority: Substantive, Nonsignificant Legal Authority: 15 USC 2603 TSCA 4; 15 USC 2611 TSCA 12 finding that (1) a chemical may present an unreasonable risk of injury to human health or the environment, and/or the chemical is produced and enters the environment in substantial quantities or there is or may be significant or substantial human exposure to the chemical, (2) the available data to evaluate the chemical are inadequate, and (3) testing is needed to develop the needed data.
 The Chemical Testing Program in EPA's Office of Pollution Prevention and Toxics (OPPT) also works with members of the U.S. chemical industry to develop needed data via TSCA Section 4 Enforceable Consent Agreements (ECAs) and Voluntary Testing Agreements (VTAs).
 ECAs and VTAs are usually less resource intensive than formal TSCA rulemaking and allow EPA to consider agreed-upon pollution prevention and other types of product stewardship initiatives by the chemical industry as a possible substitute for or adjunct to certain types of needed testing.
-For chemicals that have been designated for priority testing consideration by the Interagency Testing Committee (ITC) or recommended for testing consideration

-(for which the 12-month statutory requirement does not apply), the Agency will consider whether to require testing of the chemical through rulemaking, ECA or VTA, or will publish a notice which provides the reasons for not doing so in the case of a particular chemical.
+For chemicals that have been designated for priority testing consideration by the Interagency Testing Committee (ITC) the Agency will consider whether to require testing of the chemical through rulemaking or ECA or will publish a notice which provides the reasons for not doing so in the case of a particular chemical (such reasons may involve the existence of a VTA).
 The Agency may also consider test rules, ECAs or VTAs for chemicals or categories of chemicals which have been identified for testing consideration by other Federal or other EPA offices through EPA review processes.
 This regulatory agenda entry is considered a "generic entry" because it is intended to alert the public that within the next 6 months the Agency may consider other chemicals for test rules, ECAs or VTAs that are not yet identified.
-A separate activity specific entry will be included in the regulatory agenda once the

-Agency decides to develop a test rule, ECA or VTA.
+A separate activity-specific entry will be included in the regulatory agenda once the Agency decides to develop a test rule, ECA or VTA.